cdk8s-team/cdk8s/rfc/helm-import.md

 ### What are we launching today?

-We have added a new feature to the `cdk8s import` command which allows users to import helm charts into their cdk8s application.
+We have added a new feature to the `cdk8s import` command which allows users to import helm charts into their cdk8s app.

 ### Why should I use this feature?

-You should use this feature if you would like to manage your helm chart within your cdk8s application.
-This feature would allow you to add values for your helm chart in a type safe manner if a `values.schema.json` file is present within the chart being used.
+You should use this feature if you would like to use helm charts within your cdk8s app.
+This feature would allow you to add values for helm chart in a type safe manner if a `values.schema.json` file is present within the chart being used.

 ## Internal FAQ

 ### Why are we doing this?

-Our current support for including helm charts to cdk8s application adds churn for the user to setup the [helm construct](https://cdk8s.io/docs/latest/basics/helm/) and pass in values to the construct.
+Our current support for including helm charts to cdk8s app adds churn for the user to setup the [Helm construct](https://cdk8s.io/docs/latest/basics/helm/) and pass in values to the construct.
 This feature would have two advantages over the current solution:
-1. It would make it easier for the user to setup a construct for their helm chart.
-They would just need to run the `cdk8s import` command with a valid url and we would auto generate the construct for them with some default values.
+1. It would make it easier for the user to setup a construct for helm charts.
+They would just need to run the `cdk8s import` command with a valid url and we would auto generate the construct for them.
 2. If a `values.schema.json` file is present in the helm chart that the user is referring, then our generated construct would have type safe values properties.
 This is not supported in Helm construct currently.

 ### Why should we _not_ do this?

-As mentioned above, we do currently have a [solution]((https://cdk8s.io/docs/latest/basics/helm/)) for including users helm charts in their cdk8s application.
+As mentioned above, we do currently have a [solution]((https://cdk8s.io/docs/latest/basics/helm/)) for including helm charts in cdk8s app.
 The proposed feature is definitely an enhancement but would take up developers time and effort to implement and maintain.

 ### What is the technical solution (design) of this feature?

 #### Helm chart url

-The following would be the format for a helm url being passed in to the import command:
+The following would be the format for a helm url being passed into the import command:

 ```
 cdk8s import helm:<repo-url>/<chart-name>@<chart-version>